JonathanXLin/ScrollingMessageLibrary/README.md

 # ScrollingMessages

-ScrollingMessages is an Arduino library for the MAX7291 8x8 LED Matrix that can write scrolling text.
+ScrollingMessages is an Arduino library for the MAX7291 8x8 LED Matrix that writes scrolling text.

 ## Installation